Skilled interviewing is an effective way to find out about a candidate, helping you make sure you recruit the right person for the job.

 - For example, asking about children or dependants and their care arrangements, family background, out-of-work activities, health, or willingness to comply with dress codes.
 Only ask such questions if they are directly relevant to the job.

-Under the Data Protection Act, candidates have the right to access your interview notes
+Under data protection regulations, candidates have the right to access your interview notes

 - Only make notes of factual matters, or your assessment of the individual in relation to the job requirements and selection criteria.